Thank you again BathLife for printing another lovely feature

 Thank you Joanne!
 Joanne will be having an open studio soon so keep an eye on her website for details.
 Joannecope.com

-It was a misty morning when I photographed Simon White and his off-grid life for BathLife Magazine.
+It was a misty morning when I met with Simon White to learn about his off-grid life, for BathLife Magazine.
 There was no fabulous sunset or late summer rays, but instead, with a head-cold and not feeling myself, I went early in the morning to meet him at the river's edge.
 However, there a surprising calm in the Autumnal fog - with the steam rising from the water mingling with the smoke from the boats' chimneys.
-It had a magical, peaceful feel and I totally got what attracted Simon to this carefree life.
+It had a magical, peaceful feel and I totally understood what attracted Simon to this carefree life.
 As we sat drinking our herbal teas and watched other boats drift by, I felt like I was on holiday, forgetting about the stresses and strains of daily toil.

 I love this portrait of him and was pleased that he seemed to like it too